Compiler (C, C++, Fortran) Options to Use/Avoid

 Before you can optimize a program, you have to establish a baseline from which to work.
 Drawing an analogy, you don't want to try to make your code run before you know it can walk, but you don't want it to run too slowly either.
 O2 should provide a nice pace, and any code that requires O0 or O1 to run probably needs to be rewritten.

 With regards to "-fast" and "-static", it is possible to link applications using a mix of static and dynamic libraries.
-However, we discourage static builds because it does not enable multiple processes to share library code pages.
+However, we discourage static builds because they do not enable multiple processes to share library code pages.

 MPT is the default MPI library on Spirit.
 It is usually necessary to unload the "mpt" module when using another vendor's MPI library.